 - African-American children drown at a rate nearly 5.5 times higher than their Caucasian peers, as reported by the CDC.

-- Drowning is a silent killer—most young children who drowned in pools were last seen in the home, had been out of sight less than five minutes, and were in the care of one or both parents at the time, according to the Present P. Child Drowning Study.
+- Drowning is a silent killer.
+Young children who drowned in pools, were last seen in the home.
+They had been out of sight less than five minutes.
+Were in the care of one or both parents at the time, according to the Present P. Child Drowning Study.

 About the USA Swimming Foundation’s Make a Splash Initiative

 The USA Swimming Foundation’s Make a Splash initiative, is a national child-focused water safety campaign.
 The campaign aims to provide the opportunity for every child in America to learn to swim.
 Through Make a Splash, the USA Swimming Foundation partners with learn-to-swim providers and water safety advocates across the country to provide swimming lessons and educate children and their families on the importance of learning how to swim.

 The USA Swimming Foundation has invested millions of dollars to provide grants to qualified Local Partner learn-to-swim programs, to spread national awareness, and to bring together strategic partners to end drowning.
 To date, over 6 million children have received the lifesaving gift of swim lessons through the USA Swimming Foundation Make a Splash Local Partner network comprised of more than 850 qualified lesson providers across the nation.